ftrackhq/ftrack-python/doc/release/migrating_from_old_api.rst

 The session is responsible for loading plugins and communicating with the ftrack server and allows you to use multiple simultaneous sessions.
-You will no longer to explicitly call :meth:`ftrack.setup` to load plugins.
+You will no longer need to explicitly call :meth:`ftrack.setup` to load plugins.

 The core methods are straightforward: